marmust/internet-scanner/README.md

 5. Navigate to where you put your graph renderer unity project` directory and select it.
 (GitHub will download the folder as a `.zip` so you'll have to unzip it first.
 6. Have fun!

-Don't let a new language daunt you.
-Unity is very well documented so you shouldn't have any issues looking up stuff online (or I guess now, asking ChatGPT lol).

 * readmy by: Joey451-OG